jantman/blog/content/2007/12/commentary-best-products-or-most-hype.md

 on the list - though they do mention, "While many users hate it, there's little question that the operating system is selling extremely well.".
-They mention that Microsoft said, in October, that it
-<span style="font-weight: bold;">had shipped 88 million copies of
+They mention that Microsoft said, in October, that it **had shipped 88 million copies of Vista**.
-Vista</span>.
 While I don't totally doubt that figure, it doesn't take into account the users who bought a Dell with Vista and then dumped it for Ubuntu.
 Or even the (I imagine rather large) number of users, like many of my friends, who bought that new computer with Vista and immediately loaded their old XP Pro disk.

 So, after all of that nitpicking, what do I think is missing?

-1) The desktop processor revolution, with 64-bit systems becoming quite common.
+1. The desktop processor revolution, with 64-bit systems becoming quite common.
-2) The Intel and AMD dual- and quad-core CPUs being put in consumer machines.
+2. The Intel and AMD dual- and quad-core CPUs being put in consumer machines.
-3) Intel VT hardware virtualization technology.
+3. Intel VT hardware virtualization technology.
-4) OLPC
+4. OLPC
-5) The Asus eeePC (well, this is still to be determined)
+5. The Asus eeePC (well, this is still to be determined)
-6) Motorola cellphones moving to Linux (as well as other companies)
+6. Motorola cellphones moving to Linux (as well as other companies)
-7) The portion of the 700-MHz spectrum set for auction by the FCC.
-(well, not a consumer product, but it could revolutionize mobile communications if it falls into the right hands).
+7. The portion of the 700-MHz spectrum set for auction by the FCC. (well, not a consumer product, but it could revolutionize mobile communications if it falls into the right hands).